FabioSebs/AOA-FinalProject-/README.md

             print(x)
         except:
             print("Graph Vertices is not consisted of Cities from JSON file.")

 ```

 This AStarGraph is similar to the Djikstra Graph just the only difference is that we account for hueristics which has yet to be implemented.
 We also overload the _printGraph()_ function so that the column has the right name and includes Hueristic.

+This mapify function is similar however it accounts for a goal node since we want to have correct hueristics.
+We make a utility function _distanceFrom()_ to help us in the calculation of the hueristics.